kloppen/bib-git/README.md

 - Highlight search results (optional)
 - Save library (JSON)
 - Mark library as edited (or not)
+- Warn user when closing if library has been edited
 - Fix add reference behavior (add all fields)
 - Add open functionality
 - Allow changing of citation style